jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 some mobile applications will only display the 0 results.

-If required, it is also possible to specify the calculated result of the formula using the optional ``result`` parameter.
+If required, it is also possible to specify the calculated result of the formula using the optional ``value`` parameter.
 This is occasionally necessary when working with non-Excel applications that don't calculate the result of the formula::

     worksheet.write('A1', '=2+2', num_format, 4)

-The ``result`` parameter can be a number, a string, a bool or one of the following Excel error codes::
+The ``value`` parameter can be a number, a string, a bool or one of the following Excel error codes::

     #DIV/0!